Learning Abroad Center

 Housing & Meals

-You'll spend 5 days at New Delhi YWCA in air-conditioned double rooms with twin beds, private bathrooms, and breakfast provided.
-You'll spend 15 days at Hotel Tibet in Dharamsala in rooms with twin beds and a private bathroom with a shower and Western toilet.
+You will spend 5 days at New Delhi YWCA in air-conditioned double rooms with twin beds, private bathrooms, and breakfast provided.
+You will spend 14 days at Zambala House in Dharamsala in rooms with twin beds and a private bathroom with a shower and Western toilet.
 Breakfast is provided.

 Application Deadline